software-students-fall2023/1-specification-exercise-teamleftovers/README.md

     - Acceptance of Criteria:
       1. Indications of places where users in the neighborhood commonly share messages.
       2. The ability to set markers to encourage other users to go there to share messages.
+- As a user, I want goals and a sense of progression so I can see real change in my mental health.
+  - Estimation of Effort: Hard
+    - Acceptance of Criteria:
+      1. Some system that helps track User's mental health via some variation of daily notes.
+      2. A check-in system to provide proof of change in the user's change over time.
+- As a user, I want to customize the app in a way that makes me feel comfortable.
+  - Estimation of Effort: Low/Medium
+    - Acceptance of Criteria:
+      1. Tools to change the app UI's colors
+      2. Change layout of UI
+      3. Implement stickers or imagery to fit user's mood or preferences.

 ## Activity Diagrams